 Enjoy as a soft-serve dessert or freeze for at least three hours for firmer scoops.

-If you decide to freeze the nice cream, it will need a few minutes to thaw before being scoopable.
+- If you decide to freeze the nice cream, it will need 10 minutes to thaw before being scoopable.